-Due to an anticipated increase in infill development throughout the Township, wherein large tracts of vacant and underutilized land will be developed and redeveloped for residential and commercial purposes, understanding the scopes of West Windsor's roadway systems will become much more critical.
-The correct sizing and configuration of these large tracts' development connections to the Township's existing circulation network is essential, especially as Princeton University's Lake Campus (near the intersection of US Route 1 and Washington Road (County Route 526 west of US Route 1, and County Route 561 east of US Route 1), the SRI International tract (along Northbound US Route 1, to the west of the Millstone River), the Howard Hughes tract Atlantic Realty site (formerly known as the Howard Hughes tract) near the intersection of US Route 1 and Quakerbridge Road (County Route 533), and others become developed.
+Due to an anticipated increase in infill development throughout the Township, wherein large tracts of vacant and underutilized land will be developed and redeveloped for residential and commercial purposes, understanding the scope of West Windsor's roadway systems will become much more critical.
+The correct sizing and configuration of these development connections to the Township's existing circulation network is essential, especially as Princeton University's Lake Campus near the intersection of US Route 1 and Washington Road (County Route 526 west of US Route 1 and County Route 571 east of US Route 1), the SRI International tract along Northbound US Route 1 to the west of the Millstone River, the Atlantic Realty site (formerly known as the Howard Hughes tract) near the intersection of US Route 1 and Quakerbridge Road (County Route 533), and others become developed.